 Conclusion

 Overall, the hints and clues in Returnal are designed to slowly reveal the truth about the game’s story and the nature of the time loop that Selene is trapped in.
 As players explore and discover more of Atropos and its history, they can piece together the game’s ultimate ending and the choices that Selene must make to break free from her prison.
-The conclusion is built to leave much up to the player’s interpretation.

 Good job!
 Please give your positive feedback 😏